r-lib/rig/README.md

 the some of them might be under the camera area.
 There is no good solution for this currently, other than running less menu bar apps.

-## 📦  Docker container with rig (and multiple R versions) <a id="id-container">
+## 📦  Docker containers with rig (and multiple R versions) <a id="id-container">

-Use the `rhub/rig` (also at ghcr.io/r-lib/rig/r) Docker container to easily run multiple R versions.
+Use the `ghcr.io/r-lib/rig/r` Docker container to easily run multiple R versions.
 It is currently based on Ubuntu 22.04 and contains rig and the six latest R versions, including R-next and R-devel.
 It is available for x86_64 and arm64 systems:

     > docker run ghcr.io/r-lib/rig/r rig ls
     * name   version    aliases